ARFID Treatment

 FBT is the leading evidence-based approach for eating disorders in young people, and FBT-AR is a special form of FBT meant specifically for ARFID.
 FBT empowers a patient’s family to take a central role in treatment and provide the accountability and support they need to recover.

 During the first week of Equip treatment, patients meet with all of their providers, and these sessions will remain fairly frequent for the first few weeks.
 As patients move toward recovery, sessions taper off, and we’ll continue to monitor progress and adjust our treatment approach if something’s not working.
 In addition to provider sessions, patients and their loved ones also have the opportunity to attend ARFID-specific group sessions.
-All treatment at Equip is fully virtual, allowing you to access evidence-based care from your own home and fit treatment around your life, not the other way around.

 When to seek ARFID treatment

-Since ARFID is often labeled as “picky eating” and frequently shows up in children, it’s easy to assume that a person will grow out of the symptoms.
-But there’s a difference between ARFID and normal food preferences, and if someone is dealing with the former, it’s important to seek treatment as soon as you’re concerned.
 While treating any eating disorder, at any age, is important, ARFID symptoms can be particularly concerning in children, as it can interfere with a child’s development and lead to long-lasting medical issues if left untreated.
 While developmental issues and stunted growth aren’t concerns for adults with ARFID, there are a number of other serious health risks that affect people of all ages.
 Eating a diet that doesn’t provide your body with adequate nutrition can lead to weak bones, stunted growth, hormonal disruptions, and heart issues, among other issues.
-ARFID is a serious eating disorder, and if you’re concerned about yourself or a loved one, it’s important not to ignore that feeling.
-Untreated ARFID can seriously impair health and quality of life, but with the right care, lasting recovery is possible for everyone struggling.

-of children may have ARFID
+of children may have ARFID2%

 as much as 2% of adults may have ARFID